plumvillage/newsletter/src/2024/en/articles/sr-linh-di--land-of-the-ancient-olice-trees.md

 We simply walked, feeling the weight of our body shifting from side to side, feeling the ground beneath our feet, feeling all the sensations in the body that were not “fear.”

-We simply sang, “I’ve got peace like a river, I’ve got peace like a river…” digging deep into the earth to touch its vast embrace, and sang from this solid and inclusive place.
+We simply sang, “I’ve got peace like a river, I’ve got peace like a river…” digging deep into the Earth to touch its vast embrace, and sang from this solid and inclusive place.

 We simply ate in mindfulness, giving thanks to the miracle of being nourished.
 Giving thanks to sangha friends who sheltered and fed us even when they themselves did not know if there would be food as the war continued.